Hernán Cattáneo: Musical career

 Cattáneo began his professional career playing in the early 1990s for FM Z95, a local radio station largely responsible for the diffusion of electronic dance music in Argentina.

 In 1996, he won the residency at Clubland Pacha in Buenos Aires.
-Sometime during his residency, DJ Paul Oakenfold came to perform at Pacha while on tour.
-Paul was so impressed with his craft that he asked Hernan to open for him on his global tours.
+During his residency, DJ Paul Oakenfold performed at Pacha while on tour.
+Oakenfold then asked Hernán to open for him on his global tours.
 This exposed him to an international crowd that he otherwise may not have reached outside of Argentina.
 Shortly thereafter, he signed to Paul Oakenfold's Perfecto Records, which later led him to become a Cream resident in Liverpool, England and Ibiza, Spain.

-He has played at Creamfields, Exit and Refresh Festival.
+He has played at Creamfields, Exit, and Refresh Festival.
 As a DJ, he rose to No. 22 and then to No. 6 on the DJ Mag poll of the Top 100 DJs.

 In May 2007, he released Sequential Volume 2, which was once again followed by another worldwide tour to promote the compilation.